Pantheism: Pre-modern times

 Early traces of pantheist thought can be found within animistic beliefs and tribal religions throughout the world as an expression of unity with the divine, specifically in beliefs that have no central polytheist or monotheist personas.
 Hellenistic theology makes early recorded reference to pantheism within the ancient Greek religion of Orphism, where pan (the all) is made cognate with the creator God Phanes (symbolizing the universe), and with Zeus, after the swallowing of Phanes.

 Pantheistic tendencies existed in a number of Gnostic groups, with pantheistic thought appearing throughout the Middle Ages.
-These included the beliefs of mystics such as Amalric of Bena (11th12th centuries) and Eckhart (12th13th).
+These included the beliefs of mystics such as Ortlieb of Strasbourg, David of Dinant, Amalric of Bena, and Eckhart.

 The Catholic Church has long regarded pantheistic ideas as heresy.
 Sebastian Franck was considered an early Pantheist.
 Giordano Bruno, an Italian friar who evangelized about a transcendent and infinite God, was burned at the stake in 1600 by the Roman Inquisition.
 He has since become known as a celebrated pantheist and martyr of science.

+The Hindu philosophy of Advaita Vedanta is thought to be similar to pantheism.
+The term Advaita (literally "non-secondness", but usually rendered as "nondualism", and often equated with monism) refers to the idea that Brahman alone is ultimately real, while the transient phenomenal world is an illusory appearance (maya) of Brahman.
+In this view, jivatman, the experiencing self, is ultimately non-different ("na aparah") from Ātman-Brahman, the highest Self or Reality.
+The jivatman or individual self is a mere reflection or limitation of singular Ātman in a multitude of apparent individual bodies.